-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit or loss.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in the Profit and Loss Account.

 2.11 Stocks

 Stocks are stated at the lower of cost and net realisable value, being the estimated selling price less costs to complete and sell.
 Cost is based on the cost of purchase on a first in, first out basis.
 Work in progress and finished goods include labour and attributable overheads.